Updated:

 According to the researchers, future studies should be more rigorous in their methods, for example, using validated scales to assess hangover symptoms, and improving the participation of women in research.

 “Hangover symptoms can cause significant distress and affect people’s job and academic performance.
-Given the ongoing speculation in the media about which hangover remedies work or not, the question of the efficacy of substances that claim to treat or prevent hangovers appears to be of considerable public interest.
+Given the ongoing speculation in the media regarding which hangover remedies work or not, the question of the efficacy of substances that claim to treat or prevent hangovers appears to be of considerable public interest.
 Our study has found that the evidence on these remedies is of very low quality and a more rigorous evaluation is needed.
 For now, the surest way to prevent hangover symptoms is to abstain from alcohol or drink in moderation, “says Dr. Emmert Roberts, lead author of the study.

 .